+"personal injury claims" -
-"personal injury claims" refers to all actions for personal injuries including motor vehicle accidents ("PIMA") and industrial workplace accidents, but excludes actions where the pleadings contain an allegation of a negligent act or omission in the course of medical or dental treatment;

-- (b) Claimants in personal injury claims must comply with the Pre-Action Protocol for Personal Injury Claims at Appendix E to these Practice Directions before commencing court proceedings. - (c) All parties must comply in substance and spirit with the terms of the protocol.A breach by one party will not exempt the other parties in the claim from following the protocol so far as they are able. - (d) In exercising its discretion and powers as to costs as well as under section 116 of the Evidence Act (Cap.
+- (i) refers generally to all actions for personal injuries including motor vehicle accidents ("PIMA") and industrial accidents, but excludes actions where the pleadings contain an allegation of a negligent act or omission in the course of medical or dental treatment; and - (ii) where action is contemplated or commenced in the High Court which is to be transferred to the District Court, refers to PIMA and industrial accident claims only; - (b) Claimants in all personal injury claims where action is contemplated in the Magistrate's Court or the District Court must comply with the Pre-Action Protocol for Personal Injury Claims at Appendix E to these Practice Directions ("Personal Injury pre-action protocol") before commencing court proceedings.
+For all PIMA and industrial accident claims where action is contemplated in the High Court which is to be transferred to the District Court, claimants must comply with the Personal Injury pre-action protocol for accidents occurring on or after 1st December 2016 before commencing court proceedings. - (c) All parties must comply in substance and spirit with the terms of the protocol.
+A breach by one party will not exempt the other parties in the claim from following the protocol so far as they are able. - (d) In exercising its discretion and powers as to costs as well as under section 116 of the Evidence Act (Cap.
 97), the Court will have regard to the extent to which the protocol has been complied with by the parties.
-If non-compliance has led to unnecessary costs and interest payable, the Court may make the following orders: - (i) an order disallowing a defaulting party his costs, or some part of his costs, even if he succeeds; - (ii) an order that the defaulting party pay the other party or parties their costs of the proceedings, or part of those costs; - (iii) an order that the defaulting party pay those costs on an indemnity basis. - (e) The Court will not impose sanctions where there are good reasons for noncompliance.
+If non-compliance has led to unnecessary costs and interest payable, the Court may make the following orders: - (i) an order disallowing a defaulting party his costs, or some part of his costs, even if he succeeds; - (ii) an order that the defaulting party pay the other party or parties their costs of the proceedings, or part of those costs;

+- (iii) an order that the defaulting party pay those costs on an indemnity basis. - (e) The Court will not impose sanctions where there are good reasons for non-compliance.